pgodwin/SSRSMigrate/README.md

 #### Import from ZIP archive
 This method imports all folders, data sources and report items contained within the specified ZIP archive to the path specified on the destination server.

-The path specified for the destination server will contain all items from the archive For example, if the archive was created by exporting the path '/SourceProject' and you import to the path '/DestinationProject' on the destination server, everything that is contained within '/SourceProject' will be created on the destination server under '/DestinationProject', so your source report of '/SourceProject/My Report' will now be '/DestinationProject/My Report' on the destination server.
+The path specified for the destination server will contain all items from the archive For example, if the archive was created by exporting the path `/SourceProject` and you import to the path `/DestinationProject` on the destination server, everything that is contained within `/SourceProject` will be created on the destination server under `/DestinationProject`, so your source report of `/SourceProject/My Report` will now be `/DestinationProject/My Report` on the destination server.

 The report and data source definitions that are migrated will be updated to point to the new paths on the destination server during this process.